 What to Do If You Find a Baby Kitten?

-“What to Do If You Find a Baby Kitten?
+What do you know about weaning kittens, or making sure they actually need your help?
 The very first thing you should always do is simply wait and watch to see if the mother cat is nearby.
 Having their own mother is absolutely a kitten’s best chance for survival.
 That is unless the kitten is alone in a cold, frigid environment.
 In that case it might be better to move the kittens if the mother doesn’t return within a reasonable amount of time.

 If the mother cat does return, consider helping feed the mother cat until the kittens are at least six weeks of age.
 That is when they’re more likely to survive after being separated from their mother.
 It is also important to try helping the mother out if at all possible, otherwise she may keep having more litters – and cat populations can explode pretty quickly.